icastillo93/site/_posts/2016-06-23-Make-your-own-site.md

 categories: jekyll update
 published: true
 ---
-Want to make your own Site? well now you can just read this blog and follow the steps that I am going to giving in this post.Here is the link to github https://github.com/
+Want to make your own Site? well now you can just read this blog and follow the steps that I am going to giving in this post.Here is the link to [github](https://github.com/)

 The first thing you need to do is make a github account and click on new repoitory.
 After you do that you can fork my site to help you make your own site.
-After that make sure you put the branch on gh-pages so that way you can see your post on your site.I will leave a link to my site so you can fork it. https://github.com/icastillo93/site
+After that make sure you put the branch on gh-pages so that way you can see your post on your site.I will leave a link to my site so you can fork it.
+[My site](https://github.com/icastillo93/site)

 In there you can switch from the master branch and the gh-pages.
 Then you can github prose site and login there to edit your site there and look at the code of your site.
-Here is the link for that http://prose.io/
+Here is the link for [prose](http://prose.io/)

-To see your site go to this link here https://yourgithubusername.github.io/site/ replace yourgithubusername with your username to your github name.
+To see your site go to this link [here](https://yourgithubusername.github.io/site/)  replace yourgithubusername with your username to your github name.

 {% highlight ruby %}
 def print_hi(name)